 One limitation of the CATZOC system is the lack of information about when a survey was conducted, or whether the seabed is stable.
 While the date can be provided in an additional data field within an ENC, this is rarely done; and can only be viewed by the mariner using the ECDIS Pick Report function.
-In areas where the seabed is subject to change, ENC encoding guidance recommends the inclusion of the date of the survey(s) and/or downgrading of the assigned ZOC category, restoring it only once a replacement survey is incorporated in the ENC.
+In areas where the seabed is subject to change, ENC encoding guidance recommends the downgrading of the assigned ZOC category, restoring it only once a replacement survey is incorporated in the ENC.
 However, this isn't always done, so it is wise to note areas of sand-waves; dates within dredged channels; and any other notes advising that channels may have changed or are subject to change.